jwe4ec/track-to-treat/README.md

     * Take care when comparing timestamps between LifePak/Qualtrics datasets

 Version control:
-  * Expected raw data versions are tracked in "Raw <P1/P2> Metadata" CSV files
+  * Expected raw data versions are tracked in "Raw <P1/P2> Metadata.csv" files
   * Cleaning scripts save data to `staging/` to avoid overwriting data in `final_read_only/`
   * `Create Clean Data Release.R` creates versioned "releases" of data in `final_read_only/`
     * Versions < v1.0 are for development only; versions >= v1.0 are suitable for analysis